 Merits of using uPVC Windows

-- uPVC windows are durable very rigid.
-You can be sure that these type of windows can last for 25-30 years.
-Wooden windows on the other hand are susceptible to damage from elements and may need to be replaced again.
+- uPVC windows are durable and rigid.
+These types of windows can last for 25-30 years.
+Wooden windows on the other hand are susceptible to damage and may need to be replaced again.

 - uPVC windows are energy efficient and economical to use.
 Using these windows will you keep you cool during the summer and warm when it’s winter.
 This is attributed to the thermal insulation feature that you would not get from using wooden frames.
 When it is really hot outside, these windows can reflect the heat of the sun allowing your home to stay cool.
 On the flip side, people living in very cold areas can use uPVC triple or double glazing and doing this will greatly reduce their energy bills by 20%. uPVC windows are also recycled at the end of their life and this means they are very eco-friendly.